Healthcare Analytics: Build-Versus-Buy Quandary A Hurdle

-In Part-1 of this blog post, we read about how the healthcare sector was lagging in data analytics as compared to the other sectors.
+In Part-1, Simple Guide to Outsourcing Data Analytics in Healthcare of this blog post, we read about how the healthcare sector was lagging in data analytics as compared to the other sectors.

 The most obvious thing for any Health Care Organization (HCO) to do is to develop in-house infrastructure to manage its healthcare data.
 That’s simpler said than done, though.
 Setting up an Enterprise-grade data warehouse not only involves additional hires but there’s also some amount of capital expenditure as well as operational costs involved.

 Here’s what’s needed – an investment in the right personnel and the right technology, data warehouse, analytics software, database experts, data architects, and analysts – all of which are required to handle the data & analyze it, & finally deploy the results to improve its line of treatment or research, as the case may be.
 Then comes the fact that with the ever-changing world of technology, systems and humans need to be almost always constantly updated & upgraded to keep up, which in turn means additional costs.
 It’s a Catch-22 situation – to reduce costs, hospitals & HCOs need to incur costs.

 What is the Role of Data Analytics in Healthcare Industry?

 No doubt there are certain pros in doing your data analytics in-house, especially when a patient’s data is confidential, but the IT costs can be prohibitive, especially for medium & small HCOs.

 So why re-invent the wheel?